aneilbaboo/littleb/README.txt

 	  \support			<--- initialization files
 	  .cvsignore
-	  b1.asd			<--- the ASDF system specification file license.txt		<--- MIT license
+	  b1.asd			<--- the ASDF system specification file LICENSE.txt		<--- software license
+	  CHANGELOG.txt		<--- CVS comments
+	  SOURCES.txt		<--- how to work with the sources RELEASE.txt           <--- release notes (bugs / what's new)
+	  README.txt 		<--- this file
 	  littleb.lisp		<--- loads little b
-	  readme.txt 		<--- this file

 II Loading Little b:

 	1. Open your Lisp implementation, at the prompt, load the littleb.lisp file, changing "path/to/b1/" to point to the location of your b1 folder:

 	      (load "path/to/b1/littleb.lisp")

-	2. Compile the library.
-You should only need to this once, or anytime you update the little b source code:

-      (compile-library 'b)
+	2. If you have trouble loading, you may want to try the following steps:

+	(asdf:delete-binaries :b1)
+	(asdf:delete-binaries :lisa)
+	(asdf:delete-binaries :graph-tools)
+	(b:delete-library-binaries 'b) ;; this may not be possible depending on how the load went (load "path/to/b1/littleb.lisp")

 III Lisp Implementations